 Generally, the weakening of the Japanese yen against other foreign currencies, particularly the U.S. dollar, has a positive effect on Advantest's operating income and net income.
 The strengthening of the Japanese yen against other foreign currencies, particularly the U.S. dollar, has the opposite effect.
 In the first quarter of fiscal 2010, the Japanese yen started from the low ¥90s to the dollar and strengthened to the high ¥80s to the dollar and appreciated to the low ¥80s to the dollar during the second half of the fiscal year.
-Immediately after the Great East Japan Earthquake on March 11, 2011, the Japanese yen appreciated to the ¥70s to the dollar, but then depreciated to the low ¥80s to the dollar to the high ¥70s to the dollar after the second quarter and at one point reaching the ¥76 mark in the third quarter, the highest level since World War II.
-However, by the end of fiscal 2011, the Japanese yen had returned to the low ¥80s to the dollar and strengthened to the high ¥70s to the dollar in the second quarter.
-However, in the third quarter the Japanese yen started to depreciate and returned to the low ¥80s to the dollar and strengthened to the high ¥70s to the dollar in the second quarter.
-However, in the third quarter the Japanese yen started to depreciate and returned to the low ¥90s to the dollar and strengthened to the high ¥70s to the dollar in the second quarter.
+Immediately after the Great East Japan Earthquake on March 11, 2011, the Japanese yen appreciated to the ¥70s to the dollar, but then depreciated to the low ¥80s to the dollar by the end of fiscal 2010.
+In fiscal 2011, the appreciation of the yen continued, going from the low ¥80s to the dollar to the high ¥70s to the dollar after the second quarter and at one point reaching the ¥76 mark in the third quarter, the highest level since World War II.
+However, by the end of fiscal 2011, the Japanese yen had returned to the low ¥80s to the dollar.
+In fiscal 2012, the appreciation of the yen continued, starting from the low ¥80s to the dollar and strengthened to the high ¥70s to the dollar in the second quarter.
 However, in the third quarter the Japanese yen started to depreciate and returned to the low ¥90s to the dollar by the end of fiscal 2012.